mrsn/simple-logging-pipeline/README.md

 ## TODOs

-* Use Redis or RabbitMQ as a broker between the Logstash-Agent (lumberjack in my case) and the central logstash
+* Use Redis or RabbitMQ as a broker between the Logstash-Agent (lumberjack in my case) and the central Logstash

 * Add proper mappings to Elasticsearch

 * Add more nodes to the Elasticseach-Cluster

-* Modify the Apache logs to avoid a lot of filtering on the cental logstash
+* Modify the Apache logs to avoid a lot of filtering on the cental Logstash